Optica Policies on Conference Papers

 - The date the correction is made is noted on the corrected article.

 A Retraction is a notice that the paper should not be regarded as part of the scientific literature.
-Retractions can be initiated by the authors when they have discovered substantial scientific errors, and may also be issued if the OSA Editorial Ethics Review Panel has determined that misconduct has occurred, such as plagiarism, fraudulent use of data, duplicate submission, bogus authorship, etc.
+Retractions can be initiated by the authors when they have discovered substantial scientific errors, and may also be issued if the Optica Editorial Ethics Review Panel has determined that misconduct has occurred, such as plagiarism, fraudulent use of data, duplicate submission, bogus authorship, etc.

 - The Retraction is made freely available to all readers and is linked to the original article.